mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-4-28-setup_reset_and_drop_database.markdown

    {% for tag in page.tags %} {{ tag }} {% endfor %}

-<h3>1- Setup, Reset and Drop Database Via Rails Console.</h3>
+<h3>Setup, Reset and Drop Database Via Rails Console.</h3>

+Setting up the database using `rake db:setup` will create the database and migrate the migration files.

 {% highlight ruby %}
-rails generate model book title brief:text
+rake db:setup
 {% endhighlight %}

-This will generate a new file in db/migrate/(date-time stamp)_create_books.rb.

-Then, Apply changes to database using:
+Also, Resetting the database using

 {% highlight ruby %}
-rake db:migrate
+rake db:reset
 {% endhighlight %}

-Note that you can undo this migration using:
+will re-migrate the migration files.

+But, Drop the database using

 {% highlight ruby %}
-rake db:rollback
+rake db:drop
 {% endhighlight %}

+will delete the the database itself.

+Note, `rake db:reset` equals `rake db:drop db:setup`.
-<iframe width="100%" height="315" src="https://www.youtube.com/embed/A4DvaZ_lR0U" frameborder="0" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/eQirPQNBy9Q" frameborder="0" allowfullscreen></iframe>